tidalf/ha-addons-dev/ha-addon-vault/README.md

 https://github.com/tidalf/ha-addons

-### Enable the cluster
-Cluster listener addr is set to localhost by default.

-Set it to a valid address through 'vault_cluster_addr' then enable the port forward for tcp/8201 (provide a value for the port)

 ### Custom the configuration
 - You can use the vault_local_config variable (see https://hub.docker.com/_/vault)
 - The raft data is stored in /data/vault/raft, it'll be removed if you remove the addon.